 It is rumored that the hole that created the Hidden Beach was a result of deliberate bombings.
 The Marieta Islands have always been completely uninhabited, making them ideal sites for military testing by the Mexican government.
 Beginning in the early 1900s, weapons and artillery were tested on the Marieta Islands, a safe distance from Mexican citizens but not so safe for Marieta topography.
 Test bombs are the known cause for many caves and rock formations on the island, possibly including the Hidden Beach.

 In the 1960s, scientist Jacques Cousteau led a protest against harmful human activity on the islands.
-In 2005, the islands were finally named a national park, Parque Nacional Islas Marietas, making swimming, kayaking and sunbathing the only legal human activity .
+In 2005, the islands were finally named a national park, Parque Nacional Islas Marietas, making swimming, kayaking, sunbathing, and other forms of recreation the only activity .
 Extensive military testing damaged flora and fauna on the island for decades, but many years of peace have replenished the islands’ pristine waters and marine life.

 The Hidden Beach is invisible from the outside, and is only accessible through a long water tunnel that links the beach to the Pacific Ocean.
 There is approximately six feet of space above water level, so visitors can arrive at the beach by swimming or kayaking.
-The islands are still uninhabited, but are frequently visited by tourists who come to enjoy the diverse marine wildlife and the unique tropical eden of Playa Del Amor.
+The islands remain uninhabited, but are frequently visited by tourists who come to enjoy the diverse marine wildlife and the unique tropical Eden of Playa del Amor.